 I mean it.
 I get calls from clients ALL THE TIME (i just got 6 calls last week), and it goes something like this: “My fiance just gave me a prenup, and I want to make changes.
 Our wedding is this weekend – please help!”
 Sorry!!
 It’s too late!
 End of call.

 (Then they call around to find another lawyer who’ll gladly take their money to draft an unenforceable prenup).

-Make sure you set aside enough time to draft, negotiate and edit a prenup.
-(Appointment with lawyer should be set at least 6 months prior to your wedding date).
+Make sure you set aside enough time to draft, negotiate, and edit a prenup.
+An appointment with a lawyer should be set at least 6 months prior to your wedding date.
+There are thousands of lawyers who will be willing to help you so there really is no excuse.
+Even if this thought crosses your mind late at night, visit your lawyer’s site, like https://www.eatons-solicitors.co.uk/family/, get their phone number and leave them a message for the morning.
 Getting your prenup done takes priority over the cake, the dress, and the venue.
 Leave yourself enough time – make it THE To-Do before your I Do!

 These clients are never happy with me when I tell them it’s too late.
 Truth is, if you are the out-spouse (usually the one being presented with the prenup), it’s awesome news!
 It means the prenup is no good – in which case, go ahead and sign it.
 Then, when your marriage falls apart, just pull out the dusty thing, along with carefully documented calendar dates, and challenge the hell out of it.
 (You still need money to hire a lawyer, though).

 Tip #2: AFTER THE PRENUP IS FINALIZED, WAIT IT OUT BEFORE SIGNING